berksaribas/Panko-Renderer/README.md

-This repository contains the implementation of real-time global illumination techniques.
+This repository contains the implementation of real-time global illumination techniques for my thesis.

 ## Implemented Methods
 1. Real-time Global Illumination by Precomputed Local Reconstruction from Sparse Radiance Probes